 2019.03.01 | By Gregory Nagy

 §0.
-This posting for 2019.03.01 is Part Seven of a long-term project that started with Part One at 2019.01.08.
-The numbering of my paragraphs here in Part Seven continues from §110 of Part Six, posted 2019.02.22, continuing from earlier posts.
-In Part Seven here, I attempt to round out my findings, as of now, about the reception of Sappho’s songs in the ancient world.
+This posting for 2019.03.01 is Essay Seven of a long-term project that started with Essay One at 2019.01.08.
+The numbering of my paragraphs here in Essay Seven continues from §110 of Essay Six, posted 2019.02.22, continuing from earlier posts.
+In Essay Seven here, I attempt to round out my findings, as of now, about the reception of Sappho’s songs in the ancient world.
 Most if not all of these findings, I must emphasize, are not as yet certain, but they can point the way, I hope, to eventual certainties.

 Some positive aspects of my findings so far